DabrowskiFr/tempo/README.md

 # Tempo

-Tempo is a lightweight synchronous runtime that draws a direct lineage from Esterel, Boussinot’s FairThreads and the more recent ReactiveML.
-All three share the intuition that deterministic concurrency can be made tractable by slicing time into logical instants where every component reacts to the signals emitted during that instant.
+Tempo is a lightweight synchronous runtime that traces its lineage to Esterel, Boussinot’s FairThreads, and the more recent ReactiveML.
+All three are grounded in the idea that deterministic concurrency can be made tractable by discretizing time into logical instants, during which all components react to the signals emitted in that instant.

-In Esterel, absence is decided immediately, which posed challenges once processes could appear and disappear dynamically.
-FairThreads answered this by delaying the observation of absence until the end of the instant, preserving determinism in a dynamic setting.
-ReactiveML transported these ideas into OCaml, keeping Boussinot’s delayed absence semantics while offering higher-order signals and a functional syntax.
+In Esterel, the absence of a signal is decided immediately, which enforces a static scheduling discipline and consequently rules out many forms of dynamic behavior.
+FairThreads addressed this limitation by postponing the observation of absence until the end of the instant, thereby enabling more flexible execution patterns.
+ReactiveML carried these ideas into OCaml, retaining Boussinot’s delayed-absence semantics while enriching the model with higher-order programming constructs.

 Tempo keeps that “reaction delayed to absence” principle while leveraging OCaml 5 effects to experiment with modern implementations.